 For official government coronavirus updates sign up here.

-We've developed a 'business recovery toolkit' to support your business to reopen safely, as lockdown restrictions are lifted.
-The toolkit includes posters, stickers, and other resources to support the changes you have to make
+We've developed a 'business recovery toolkit' to support your business to reopen safely.

 Our partners, stakeholders, organisations and communities can use these resources to promote our recovery as lockdown restrictions are lifted.